-No Target Target Date Officer 47 Support and encourage Aycliffe Youth Council (AYC) by: Organising the election process - Holding at least 8 meetings a year - Helping to organise at least 1 project a year On-going CW SC 48 To continue partnership working with DCC and build on the existing initiatives On-going SC 49 Work with the Youth Council, schools, community and voluntary groups hold a Town Pride Environment Week July 15 SC CW 50 Environment Officer, Town Pride Team and Park Patrol Officers to work with DCC Officers to ensure that at least 2 areas in the Great Aycliffe Parish have a targeted Anti-Dog Fouling campaign in addition to the work already scheduled by DCC March 16 SC Town Pride Team 51 Environment Officer and Town Pride Team to work with DCC Officers and Tidy Britain to ensure that the Great Aycliffe Parish has a targeted anti-littering campaign , in addition to the work already scheduled by DCC March 16 SC Town Pride Team 52 Work in partnership with residents and friends groups to improve our parks, play areas and environment areas.
-March 16 SC
+No Target Target Date Officer 42 Support and encourage Aycliffe Youth Council (AYC) by: Organising the election process - Holding at least 8 meetings a year - Helping to organise at least 1 project a year On-going CW SC 43 To continue partnership working with DCC and build on the existing initiatives On-going SC 44 Work with the Youth Council, schools, community and voluntary groups hold a Town Pride Environment Week Jul 17 SC CW 45 The Works and Environment Manager, the Town Pride Team and Park Patrol Officers to work with DCC Officers Mar 18 SC 46 The Works & Environment Manager and Town Pride Team to work with DCC Officers and Tidy Britain to ensure that the Great Aycliffe Parish has a targeted Anti-Littering campaign , in addition to the work already scheduled by DCC Mar 18 SC Town Pride Team 47 Work in partnership with residents and friends groups to improve our parks, play areas and environment areas.
+Mar 18 SC/ Town Pride Team

-AIM 7 - ENCOURAGE THE RESIDENTS OF GREAT AYCLIFFE TO BECOME INVOLVED IN LOCAL DEMOCRACY

-No Target Target Date Officer 53 Hold at least 5 Customer Panel meetings with the residents of On-going CW Great Aycliffe and continue to recruit new members g g AD 54 Hold a budget setting consultation meeting with the Customer Panel Nov 15 DA Continue the development of a Neighbourhood Plan, improving community engagement and encouraging the residents of Great Aycliffe to become involved and help achieve the following.
-June 16 Help promote the Plan On-going 55 Assist with the preparation work for the issues and proposals consultation paper Oct 16 CW AD Assist with the analysis of consultation responses Help test the policies Nov 16 Review the draft plan Jan 16 Jan 16 Assist with the independent inspection Mar 16 Vote in the referendum June 16 56 Assist the thematic groups (Environment, Housing and Retail) to research and establish appropriate planning policies for the Great Aycliffe Neighbourhood Plan June 16 CW AD 57 Hold a Parish Meeting Annually In May AB 58 Hold an Allotment AGM Annually In Nov DT

-59 Hold 4 allotment representative meetings On-going DT 60 Hold or take part in at least 2 events to inform residents about Town Council services Annually CW AD
+AIM 7 - ENCOURAGE THE RESIDENTS OF GREAT AYCLIFFE TO BECOME INVOLVED IN LOCAL DEMOCRACY No Target Target Date Officer 48 Hold an aims and target meeting each March to discuss progress on existing targets and new targets with the Customer Panel Group Mar 18 CW AD 49 Hold a budget setting consultation meeting with the Customer Panel Nov 17 DA 50 To promote the Great Aycliffe Neighbourhood Plan and vote in the referendum.
+Jun 17 CW AD 51 Hold a Parish Meeting Annually In May AB 52 Hold an Allotment AGM Annually In Nov SC 53 Hold 4 allotment representative meetings On-going sc 54 Hold or take part in at least 2 events to inform residents about Town Council services Annually CW AD

-AIM 8 - TO RESEARCH INFORMATION AND MAKE THE CASE FOR GREAT AYCLIFFE
+AIM 8 - TO RESEARCH INFORMATION AND MAKE THE CASE FOR GREAT AYCLIFFE No Target Date Officer 55 Produce timely responses to all major consultations carried out On-going AB CW